mohanhops/mohanhops.github.io/_posts/2022-04-10-linux-for-dummies.md

 # What is Linux?

 Linux is an open-sourced OS.
-Linux was Created by **Linus Torvalds** as a hobby and written 98% of the code in `C Programming Language`.
+Linux was created by **Linus Torvalds** as a hobby and written 98% of the code in `C Programming Language`.
 Linux source code is freely available [here](https://github.com/torvalds/linux)

 The structure of the linux code